sbhimire/semi-super/README.md

 ## Semi/Self-Supervised Learning on a Pediatric Pneumonia Dataset

-**News!** The deployed SemiSuperCV app predicts if a patient has pneumonia or not based on a chest X-ray.
+**Live Deployment!** The deployed SemiSuperCV app predicts if a patient has pneumonia based on a chest X-ray.
 You can try the app at https://webapp-yfe6osg5mq-uc.a.run.app.
-The first couple of runs might have high latency due to cold start times on Google Cloud Run.
-It should run fine after that.
+The first couple of runs might have high latency due to cold start times on Google Cloud Run, but it should run fine after that

 ## About
 Fully supervised approaches need large, densely annotated datasets.
 Only hospitals that can afford to collect large annotated datasets can utilize these approaches to aid their physicians.
-The project goal is to utilize self-supervised and semi-supervised learning approaches to significantly reduce the need for fully labelled data.
-In this repo, you will find the project source code, along with training notebooks, and the final TensorFlow 2 saved model used to develop the web application for detecting Pediatric Pneumonia from chest X-rays.
+The project goal is to utilize self-supervised and semi-supervised learning approaches to significantly reduce the need for fully labeled data.
+In this repo, you will find the project source code, training notebooks, and the final TensorFlow 2 saved model used to develop the web application for detecting pediatric pneumonia from chest X-rays.

-The semi/self-supervised learning framework used in the project comprises of three stages:
+The semi-/self-supervised learning framework used in the project comprises three stages:

 1. Self-supervised pretraining
 2. Supervised fine-tuning
 3. Knowledge distillation using unlabeled data

-Refer to Google reserach team's paper (SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners) for more details regarding the framework used.
+Refer to Google research team's paper “SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners” for more details regarding the framework used.

 The training notebooks for Stage 1, 2, and 3 can be found in the [notebooks](/notebooks) folder.
 The project report and the final presentation slides can be found in the [docs](/docs) folder.